 Cost leadership is an effective approach, which can enable your business to make more sales through increased demand.
 Companies, such as Southwest Airlines and Amazon, use different cost leadership business strategies to gain competitive advantages.

-5. Cross selling and upselling
+5. Cross-selling and upselling

 Cross-selling additional, related, or complementary products and services and upselling premium versions of an existing item are effective sales tactics.
-As a business owner, you should develop a marketing strategy to ensure that your firm’s day-to-day sales and marketing activities are aligned with the corporate-level goals.
+As a business owner, you should develop a marketing strategy to ensure that your firm’s day-to-day sales and marketing activities are aligned with corporate-level goals.

 Business Strategy Samples